hashicorp/terraform-provider-boundary/docs/resources/alias_target.md

 page_title: "boundary_alias_target Resource - terraform-provider-boundary"
 subcategory: ""
 description: |-
-  The target alias resource allows you to configure a Boundary target alias.
-Org scopes are not valid alias scopes.
+  The target alias resource allows you to configure a Boundary target alias at project and global scopes.
 ---

 # boundary_alias_target (Resource)

-The target alias resource allows you to configure a Boundary target alias.
-Org scopes are not valid alias scopes.
+The target alias resource allows you to configure a Boundary target alias at project and global scopes.

 ## Example Usage